NewsAppsUMD/first-web-scraper-umd/docs/index.rst

 return to the ``cd`` command we saw earlier, which works for OSX, Linux and Windows.

 The only thing you need to do is tell it which directory to move into.
-In this case, the following will probably drop you on your desktop.
+In this case, the following will get you into the `docs` directory:

 .. code:: bash

-    $ cd Desktop
+    $ cd docs

 Now run ``ls`` or ``dir`` to see what files we can find there.
 They should mirror what you see as you look at your desktop in your operating system's